Evergy: History of Kansas City Power & Light

 Increased construction costs forced the company to reincorporate again, in June 1919, as Kansas City Power and Light Company.
 After acquiring the Carroll County Electric Company on July 29, 1922, the reorganized company became Kansas City Power & Light Company, adopting the ampersand and corporate name that continues.
 Armour sold his interest in 1923.
 Continental Gas & Electric Corporation purchased the controlling interest in 1924 and was part of United Light and Power until United dissolved in 1950.

 Under Porter's twenty-one year leadership, the company prospered.
 Capitalization rose from $7 million to $82.5 million (or $160 million to $1.89 billion in 2025, inflation adjusted).
 Assured of a strong financial base, Porter ordered construction of the 32-story Kansas City Power and Light Building, which was completed in 1931 and remained the company's headquarters until 1991.
 Today, the building remains a prominent feature of the downtown Kansas City skyline and namesake for the Kansas City Power & Light District.
 In 1938, Porter resigned his position as president, though he remained chairman of the board until his death in 1942.

 The Hawthorn Station, situated on the Missouri River, was started in 1948, and the first of two units were completed in 1951.
 Two other units followed and were fully operational by 1956.
 Kansas City Power became independent in 1950.
 It acquired Eastern Kansas Utilities in 1952.
 It was part of a consortium that built Wolf Creek Nuclear Generating Station in Burlington, Kansas.

 On October 1, 2001, a holding company, Great Plains Energy Incorporated, was established in Kansas City, Missouri that owned electric utility Kansas City Power and Light Company and Strategic Energy, LLC, an energy management company.

 It acquired Aquila, Inc. in July, 2008.

 In 2014, it ranked number 855 on the Fortune 1000 list.

 Merger of KCP&L and Westar

-In 2016, Great Plains Energy and Westar announced merger plans, but this proposed merger was rejected by Kansas Corporation Commission utility regulators as unfavorable to Kansas consumers.
-A new merger plan with Great Plains was announced in 2017.
+In 2016, Great Plains Energy announced plans to acquire Westar, but this proposed merger was rejected by Kansas Corporation Commission utility regulators as unfavorable to Kansas consumers.
+A new plan with Great Plains merging with Westar was announced in 2017.
 As of May 24, 2018, this merger has been approved by both the Missouri Public Service Commission and the Kansas Corporation Commission, with the combined company to be named Evergy.
 KCP&L and Westar became the two operating companies of Evergy.

 On October 7, 2019, the Westar and KCP&L brands were retired and the company adopted the Evergy brand across its entire service territory.

 On December 28, 2022, the company switched its stock exchange listing to the Nasdaq Global Select Market.